spread-ai/docs-appsmith-fork/docs/reference/widgets/list.md

 ]
 ```

-You can add dynamic data to your list by fetching data from queries or JS functions and binding the response to the **Items** property.
+You can add dynamic data to your list by fetching data from queries or JavaScript functions and binding the response to the **Items** property.
 For example, if you have a query named `fetchData`, you can bind its response to the list by adding the following snippet in the Items property:

 ```js
 {{ '{{fetchData.data}}' }}